lciukaj/dnac-webhook-aws-lambda/README.md

-# Sending notifications from Cisco DNA Center to Cisco WebEx with AWS Lambda
+# Sending Webhooks from Cisco DNA Center to WebEx room with AWS Lambda

-This is a repo for handling DNAC Webhook by AWS Lambda
+This is a repo for handling DNAC Webhook by AWS Lambda and sending notifications to Cisco WebEx

 ################